LilithPandragon/MasterStudies-KubernetesPractice/README.md

 - IDE of Choice
 - Project pulled
 - Rancher desktop up and running
-- To start the application you just have to run ./deploy-k8s.ps1
+- To start the deployment run ./k8s/scripts/deploy-k8s.ps1
-- To delete the application you just have to run ./delete-deployment.ps1
+- To delete the deployment run ./k8s/scripts/delete-deployment.ps1
--

 ## Description of functionality
 - Producer generates JSON with datetime in UTC
 - RabbitMQ is used as messaging queue